mikeunge/wmIP_v2/README.md

 Script that gets your public ip 🌎.
 This little script gets your puplic ip and stores it (and all the changes) in a storage file.

+Feel free to give it a try.

 ## But why?

-Because I need the public ip from mine (and some other) unix boxes to do other stuff (like ssh or a vpn).
+Because I need the public ip from mine and/or some other unix boxes to do some stuff (like a ssh or vpn connection).

 The script is fast and it just works as I want it to.